CDs vs High Yield Savings Accounts: Which Is Better?

 High Yield Savings Account: How does it work?

-For example, basic Wells Fargo savings accounts currently pay .15% in interest (as of Feb 2023).
+For example, basic Wells Fargo savings accounts currently pay .1% in interest (as of Feb 2026 in my zip code).
 That’s nothing.
 What’s worse is that Wells Fargo charges you a $5/month service fee unless you jump through the appropriate hoops.
 That means you’re paying money for the privilege of earning a few pennies.

 Are high yield savings accounts safe?